cdktf/cdktf-provider-googlebeta/docs/googleWorkstationsWorkstationConfig.csharp.md

 The elements are of the form "KEY=VALUE" for the environment variable "KEY" being given the value "VALUE".

-Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/google-beta/r/google_workstations_workstation_config#env GoogleWorkstationsWorkstationConfig#env}
+Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/google-beta/r/google_workstations_workstation_config#env GoogleWorkstationsWorkstationConfigA#env}

 ---